AbhishekCheviri/FetchServerUtil-Android/README.md

     fetchServer.setUrl("https://something.php");

-Add onPreexute listener for pre execution of data and onpost listener fetches out the loaded data from the url
+Add onPreExecute listener for pre execution of data and onPostExecute listener fetches out the loaded data from the url

     fetchServer.setOnFetchListener(new FetchServer.OnFetchListener() {
             @Override